 Some prospective buyers are completely driven by price.
 There’s no way around that.
 In some cases, it’s a matter of simply not being able to afford more.
 It’s pointless to try to persuade someone to spend $500,000 for a home when their realistic budget is around $250,000.
 It’s a waste of your time and theirs.
 On the opposite end of the spectrum, talking about low price to someone who wants a completely custom built home (and has the budget for it) will drive them away.
 By the way, it’s OK to talk about price (in general terms) in your marketing material.
-Here’s a post addressing when and how to discuss price.

-Some homebuyers are very design-driven.
+Some home buyers are very design-driven.
 They want a home that matches their lifestyle.
 They’re looking for something that will reflect their personality and will make being at home convenient and comfortable.
 Most of these types of homeowners are also aware that it’s going to cost them something extra.
 But there are others who are simply looking for a place to live.
 Thoughtful design and added build-ins are lost on them.
 They just don’t care much about those things—and won’t want to pay for them.

-Most homebuyers care about the neighborhood they will be living in.
+Most home buyers care about the neighborhood they will be living in.
 In fact, the 2015 NAR Profile of Home Buyers and Sellers claims that the quality of a neighborhood is an important factor for 59 percent of buyers.
 But it’s important to understand what buyers mean by quality.
 Is it seclusion?
 Is it the schools?
 Is it ease of access to events and shopping?
 When you talk about the neighborhood in which you’re building, you need to highlight the features that are important to the homeowners who will live there.

 When you reach out to prospective buyers (on your website, for example), you want to be sure you understand what’s important to them and that you shape your messaging to address those issues.
 Make sure you answer the questions and concerns they have.
 This is what’s known as content marketing—using the information that consumers want to pull customers into your website.